Shriya-26-Sharma/isPrimeNumber/Food/README.md

-# This a Food shop of Four dishes
+# This a Food shop